Martin Vergara, Chair

-Leonard A. Zax, President
+Leonard A. Zax, Founder/President Emeritus

-President, Hamilton Partnership for Paterson.
 Leonard is a lawyer and a city planner with more than thirty years of experience in community development and historic preservation projects throughout the United States.
 A former partner in the law firm of Latham & Watkins, he has taught a course on Historic Preservation and Urban Revitalization at Harvard University.
 He is a graduate of Eastside High School, the University of Chicago, the city planning program at Harvard Design School, and Harvard Law School.
 William Paterson University awarded him an honorary Doctor of Humane Letters for his work leading the effort to create the Paterson Great Falls National Historical Park.